troglobit/troglobit.github.io/_posts/2016-10-27-new-toolchains.markdown

     export PATH=/usr/local/arm-unknown-linux-gnueabi-6.1.0-2/bin:$PATH

-The toolchains are built using [crosstool-NG][1] on Ubuntu 16.04 64-bit, and are primarily for myself and users of [TroglOS][2], but are generic enough to be useful for other purposes as well.
+The toolchains are built using [crosstool-NG][1] on Ubuntu 16.04 64-bit, and are primarily intended for myself and users of [TroglOS][2], but are generic enough to be useful for other purposes as well.

 The `.config` for [crosstool-NG][1] can be retrieved using the `$CROSS` prefix followed by `-ct-ng.config`, e.g.: